The 10 Most Forgiving Irons

 • Difficult to shape shots

-The Qi HL irons have higher than normal lofts, but you really don’t sacrifice distance because they are fairly hot, and if you don’t have a lot of clubhead speed, the Qi HL irons will stay in the air longer.
-They are also ultra light in terms of weight and shafts.
-A wide sole also makes for easy turf interaction.
-And for game improvement clubs, they look pretty good at address.
+The Qi HL irons have higher than normal lofts, but you really don’t sacrifice distance because they are fairly hot.
+If you don’t have a high clubhead speed, the Qi HL irons will stay in the air longer.

 Advertisement